marekzajac97/bf2-blender/docs/BF2.md

 NOTE: A common misconception with BundledMesh materials is that you are required to have `Alpha` or `Alpha_Test` in your technique in order for `Alpha Blending` or `Alpha Testing` render states to work, but this is not true (it's just a quirk specific to the 3ds max mesh exporter).

 ### SkinnedMesh
-SkinnedMesh materials may use up to two texture maps: `Diffuse Color` and `Normal`.
+SkinnedMesh materials may use up to two texture maps: `Color` and `Normal`.
 The material may use either tangent space or object space normal maps with the latter one being more common (the engine differentiates them by `_b` or `_b_os` suffix).
 The gloss map is always embedded in the alpha channel of the `Normal` map.

 The following techniques are known to be supported by SkinnedMesh shader:
 - `Tangent` - must be defined if the material uses tangent space normal maps